chainer/chainer/docs/source/tutorial/word2vec.rst

 1. The one-hot vector of "dog" is ``[0 0 1 0 0 0 0 0 0 0]`` and you input it as
    Center Word.
-2. After that, the third row of embedding matrix :math:`W_H` for Center Word is the distributed representation of "dog" :math:`L_H`.
+2. After that, the third row of embedding matrix :math:`W_H` for Center Word is the word embedding of "dog" :math:`L_H`.
 3. The output layer :math:`L_O` is the result of multiplying the embedding matrix :math:`W_O` for Context Words by the embedding vector of "dog" :math:`L_H`.
 4. In order to limit the value of each element of the output layer,